JoeyStanley/real/data/index.md

 Datasets
 ========

 Below you will find some datasets I use for various workshops.
-They are all either my own data (so like, based on my voice or behavior) or are publically available.
+They are all either my own data (so like, based on my voice or behavior) or are publicly available.

 ## Cereal ([.csv](/data/cereal.csv) or [.txt](/data/cereal.txt).)